openmls/openmls/book/src/traits/traits.md

-Because implementing the `OpenMLSCryptoProvider` is challenging, requires tremendous care, and is not what the average OpenMLS consumer wants to (or should) do, we provide two implementations that can be used.
+Because implementing the `OpenMLSCryptoProvider` is challenging, requires tremendous care, and is not what the average OpenMLS consumer wants to (or should) do, we provide an implementation that can be used.

 - [Rust Crypto]
-- [Evercrypt]

 **Rust Crypto Provider**
 The go-to default at the moment is an implementation using commonly used, native Rust crypto implementations.

-**Evercrypt Provider**
-In addition to the Rust Crypto Provider, there's the Evercrypt provider that uses the formally verified HACL\*/Evercrypt library.
-Note that this provider does not work equally well on all platforms yet.

 ## The Traits